leucos/leucos.github.io/about/index.md

 Worked extensively with various major web serving software (squid, apache, nginx, varnish, haproxy), sometimes in clustering or cloudified situations.
-I also _love_ Cyrus, Redis, Mysql/Percona/MariaDB and have good vibrations with postfix.
+I also _love_ Cyrus, Redis, Mysql/Percona/MariaDB Elasticsearch and have good vibrations with postfix.

-Since I'm as lazy as a sysadmin can be, I have been focusing on Ansible starting in it's early days, writing deployment playbooks to blossom bare metal machines (or instances) into fully featured flowery clusters, and currently playing with Docker & Consul.
+Since I'm as lazy as a sysadmin can be, I have been focusing on Ansible starting in it's early days, writing deployment playbooks to blossom bare metal machines (or instances) into fully featured flowery clusters, and currently playing with Docker & Rancher.

-I am pretty sold to CI/CD, microservices and MonitorAllTheThings™, and often discuss about that whith my rubberdyno.
+Sold to CI/CD & MonitorAllTheThings™, I love the TICK stack coupled with Grafana.

-I am open to freelance DevOps-oriented opportunitites on webstacks architecture, operations, monitoring, infrastructure and software delivery automation.
+Working for http://devops.works on webstacks architecture, operations, monitoring, infrastructure and software delivery automation.

 You can hit me on [LinkedIn](https://fr.linkedin.com/in/michelblanc).